Serviam-Care-Network/seniorvu-sdk/README.md

 *NOTE:* the tests run against the transpiled version, so if you use ava manually be sure that your changes are transpiled.

 Run `npm run test` to run tests with XO and ava.

+## Releasing

+@sindresorhus's `np` package is great for doing releases.
+Just install it globall and run `np` in your directory.
+Choose the option you want; voila, you're done.

 # TODO